 array([0., 0., 0.])

-c) Scaling features to a range: There are other methods also to scale data within a respective range that is a min values and max value.
+c) Scaling features to a range: There are other methods also to scale data within a respective range that is a min value and max value.
 It mainly ranges between 0 and 1.
 You can use MinMaxScaler or MaxAbsScaler for scaling the data respectively.

 d) Scaling sparse data: Centering the scatter data would result in knock-down of sparsity structure of data thus it is not advisable to do.
 MinMaxScaler and MaxAbs scaler were introduced to scale the sparse data.
 Scalar often accepts both CSR (Compressed Sparse Rows) & also CSC (Compressed Sparse Columns).
-If there is any other different sparse input then it is converted to Compressed Sparse Rows.
-To take care of the memory it is advisable to convert it in CSR and CSC representation.

 It is the process of scaling each sample to have a unit standard.
-These types of techniques are much more effective if you are computing the similarity between different pairs of samples or to use a quadratic form like a dot product.This is the base of models used in text classifications.
+These types of techniques are much more effective if you are computing the similarity between different pairs of samples or using a quadratic form like a dot product.
+This is the base of models used in text classifications.
+As discussing text classification, learn more about text mining and text mining techniques.

-There is a function in the pre-processing module that is normalized which provides a good way to execute such operations on single array-like data by using l1 or l2 standards.
+There is a function in the pre-processing module that is normalized which provides a good way to execute such operations on single array-like data by using L1 or L2 standards.
 Implementation of normalizing data using normalize is shown in the below image.

 X = [[ 2, -1., 1],